 As you can see, the bench is actually more complex than most people initially think.
 The most common problem I see is people bouncing the bar off their chests.
 This is problematic not only because it puts a lot of pressure on the sternum, but also because it's impossible to keep your body tight if you're bouncing the bar.
 Besides, if you're bouncing the weight off your chest, how can you say you actually lifted it?

-Most people don't breathe or brace properly either, so make that a priority.
+Most people don't breathe or brace properly, either, so make that a priority—both when you unrack, and before you lower the bar.
 You'll be amazed by how much more weight you'll be able to move if you brace your abs with a big breath.

 I also see many people flaring their elbows because they believe it will lead to more pec-muscle recruitment.
 Even if it does, flaring your elbows is not worth the danger.
 That's how I tore my pec: My grip was too wide and my elbows were too flared.
 Flared elbows mean your lats aren't engaged and you're benching inefficiently.

 It's also common to see people roll their shoulders forward at the top of the movement, unlocking their shoulder blades as they push up, and moving their feet.
 Anything that veers away from a tight body and pinched shoulder blades leads to weak, dangerous lifts.
 Keep stable and stay tight.